Vereniki Sauturaga

-Vereniki Sauturaga Racagi (born Suva, 18 November 1982) is a Fijian rugby union player.
+Vereniki Sauturaga Racagi (born 18 November 1982 in Suva) is a Fijian rugby union player.
 He plays as a hooker.

 Career

 His present team is Fiji Warriors.
 He was selected for the Fijian squad for the 2007 Rugby World Cup finals, he played in three matches.
 He has been selected into the Fiji squad for the 2008 IRB Pacific Nations Cup.
 He currently holds 6 caps for his National Team.